Briony Witherow, discusses how to find the best hay for horses

 Top tips for coping with lower quality forage

 In regions which have seen some turbulent weather, good quality haylage may be more easily sourced than hay¹ As haylage requires less drying time, better quality can often be achieved compared to hay.
 Although haylage is typically cut earlier than hay, and therefore often more digestible, later cuts are often available which can be just as suitable as hay² ³.

 Another alternative may be barn dried hay – these are produced under much more controlled protocols (being simply less reliant on the weather) and therefore have the potential to produce high quality hay even where weather conditions are challenging.

 While poorly stored or excessively dusty forage should be avoided at all costs, if making the best of poorer quality forage, hygiene and palatability are likely to be the key challenges²¹ To overcome this, hay or haylage can be steamed to improve palatability and hygiene⁵.
 Alternatively, hay can be soaked for 10 minutes immediately prior to feeding to reduce respirable particles.

 Basic nutrient testing can be undertaken for less than £20 and give you a clearer idea of the quality of the forage and likely nutrient provision – this can allow the concentrate ration to be adjusted accordingly when dealing with a lower quality forage² ³.

-High fibre replacements or partial replacements are an option, however, should be considered a short-term measure wherever possible.
-As these products are typically consumed quicker than long-stem hay or haylage, these should only be considered if necessary and alongside measures taken to extend feeding times.
+High fibre replacements or partial replacements are an option, however they should be considered a short-term measure wherever possible.
+As these products are typically consumed quicker than long-stem hay or haylage, they should only be considered if necessary and alongside measures taken to extend feeding times.
 Examples include unmolassed beet either as a single ingredient or in combination with alfalfa, chopped fibre and pelleted fibre products.